zongruxie4/godev/docs/FLOW_DIAGRAM.md

 ## Operational Modes

-GoLite automatically detects the mode of operation based on the project structure:
+TinyWasm automatically detects the mode of operation based on the project structure:

 1.  **Component Mode (SSR/In-Memory)**
     *   **Trigger**: No `web/server.go` exists.